NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 In this example, there are three indivisible splits.
 The indices of the inputs of all these splits, `i0`, `i1`, and `i2`, could potentially run out of boundary.

-The safest strategy is to predicate on all these three IterDomains:
+In order to maintain program semantics, the safest predication strategy is to predicate on all these three IterDomains:

 ```python
 for i3 in range(2):